 Applicants who are not citizens of EU/EEA countries or Switzerland need to pay application and tuition fees.

 - Application fee: SEK 900

 - Tuition fee: SEK 105 000 per year (60 credits)

 If you have applied for a course at the university, which requires the payment of fees, you may apply to the university for a scholarship.

 Obtain more information about our Master's programme

-Please fill out this form, we will get back to you in five days.
+Please fill out this form, we aim to get back to you within a few days.

 During his internship as a research assistant at the Swedish Defence University, Magnus Lundström became aware of the university's unique academic environment.
 Now he is studying in the mast...

 When Emma Henriksson began her search for an academic programme in peace and security, little did she think she would end up studying at a defence university.
 But the two-year Master’s progr...